johann-solo/oliveandmango.github.io/site/content/blog/2016-11-07-tomato-sweet-potato-soup 2.10.23 PM.md

 6. Add in your sliced spinach (if using) and simmer for a few more minutes until it's wilted
 7. Take the pot off the heat and using an immersion blender (could also do batches in a blender and then return to pot) blend soup to the consistency you desire (I like it smooth but with a few veggie stragglers left for a little more texture)
 8. Add and stir in your sliced basil
 9. Serve with crusty bread.
-I toasted mine topped with a basil pesto and cheese.
 <br>

 ### Recipe Notes:

 * You don't have to roast the tomatoes if you don't have the time.
 But the roasted tomatoes and garlic are really what put this soup over the top.
 * In a bind and don't have fresh basil?
 If you have a jar of Pesto you can add in a tsp or two to the soup at the end and it will give it a similar flavour but really and truly nothing beats fresh basil.

 ![Roasted Tomato And Sweet Potato Soup](/images/uploads/2016_11_16_roasted_tomato_sweet_potato_soup_8.jpg)